Tochemey/ego-contrib/durablestore/postgres/README.md

 ## Testing
 - Unit and integration suites: `go test ./...`
-- Docker-based harness: `durablestore/postgres/testkit.go` spins up PostgreSQL 11 through Dockertest and exposes helpers such as `SchemaUtils`
+- Docker-based harness: `durablestore/postgres/helper_test.go` spins up PostgreSQL 11 through Testcontainers-Go and exposes helpers such as `SchemaUtils`
 - CI-friendly recipe: run `earthly +test` from the repository root if you already use Earthly locally

 ## Operational Notes